davidangelov/hpce-2015-cw2/readme.md

 (and the man page may just be a [stub](http://xkcd.com/912/), though some tools only have man pages.

-_Note: if you have problems getting the tar-ball, have a look at Issue [#1](https://github.com/HPCE/hpce-2014-cw2/issues/1).
-Thanks to @farrell236._

 Here we are specifying that the file should be downloaded to the `packages` directory.
 Once curl finishes, do `ls packages` to check that you can see the download file there.

-Note that this as a distinct step in the build process:
+Note that this download is a distinct step in the overall build process:

 1. we depended on nothing,
-2. executed the curl command,
+2. then executed the curl command,
 3. and the output of that command was the tarball.

 Unpack the sources